Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA: Target and observations

-Located at a redshift of $z = 0.89$, \clj\ is the highest redshift cluster of the NIKA2 SZ Large Programme \citep{2020EPJWC.22800017M, 2022EPJWC.25700038P} sample and, therefore, one of the most compact because of its angular size.
-We know from previous observations that the tSZ signal of the cluster is contaminated by point sources in the field and that, most probably, the core of the cluster is dynamically disturbed \citep{2007ApJ...659.1125M,2017ApJ...838...86R}.
+Located at a redshift of $z = 0.89$, \clj\ is the cluster with the highest redshift of the NIKA2 SZ Large Programme \citep{2020EPJWC.22800017M, 2022EPJWC.25700038P} sample, and it is therefore one of the most compact sources because of its angular size.
+We know from previous observations that the tSZ signal of the cluster is contaminated by point sources in the field and that the core of the cluster is very likely dynamically disturbed \citep{2007ApJ...659.1125M,2017ApJ...838...86R}.
 At this redshift, observations at arcsecond resolution are needed in order to map the distribution of the gas in the core.
-In addition, NOEMA's capabilities, combining high angular resolution and sensitivity, are uniquely suited to identifying the contaminating galaxies in the field.
-All of that leads to a compelling scientific case to be investigated with NOEMA.
+In addition, the NOEMA capabilities, which combine a high angular resolution and sensitivity, are uniquely suited to identifying the contaminating galaxies in the field.
+These aspects together make a compelling scientific case to be investigated with NOEMA.

-Due to the extended and weak nature of the tSZ signal, we selected NOEMA's most compact (D) configuration to maximise sensitivity.
-The observations of the galaxy cluster were conducted from September 12, 2022, to May 29, 2023 in the single-field mapping mode using 10 antennas.
+The tSZ signal is extended and weak.
+We therefore selected the most compact (D) configuration of NOEMA to maximise the sensitivity.
+The observations of the galaxy cluster were conducted from September 12, 2022, to May 29, 2023 in the single-field mapping mode using ten antennas.
 These observations amounted to 19.5 hours of on-source time.
-The phase tracking centre was positioned on the core of the cluster (as defined by the X-ray peak) at (RA, Dec)$_{\mathrm{J2000}}$ = (12$^{\rm h}$26$^{\rm m}$58.00$^{\rm s}$, +33${^\circ}$32$'$46.68$^{\prime\prime}$).
-The correlator was set to observe with the lowest spectral resolution configuration ($2\times 10^{-3}$~GHz channels) and to cover the $70-78$~GHz and $86-94$~GHz frequency ranges, in the lower and upper receiver sidebands (LSB and USB), respectively, and in both polarisations.
+The phase-tracking centre was positioned on the core of the cluster (as defined by the X-ray peak) at (RA, Dec)$_{\mathrm{J2000}}$ = (12$^{\rm h}$26$^{\rm m}$58.00$^{\rm s}$, +33${^\circ}$32$'$46.68$^{\prime\prime}$).
+The correlator was set to observe with the lowest spectral resolution configuration ($2\times 10^{-3}$~GHz channels) and to cover the $70-78$~GHz and $86-94$~GHz frequency ranges in the lower and upper receiver sidebands (LSB and USB), respectively, and in both polarisations.
 Phase and amplitude calibrations of the observations were performed using J1310+323.
 Flux calibration was performed using the IRAM models of the primary calibrators MWC~349 and LkH$\alpha$~101, whose 90~GHz flux densities (1.18 and 0.23~Jy, respectively) are continuously monitored, vary by less than 5\% over the period of our observations, and show stable millimetre-wave spectral indices (0.60 and 0.96, respectively).
 The top panel in Fig.~\ref{fig:noemamaps} shows the continuum dirty map of NOEMA \clj\ observations obtained from the concatenation of LSB and USB data.